w3c/wot-thing-description/explainer/Explainer.md

   (e.g., Linked Open Data, Schema.org,
   Resource Description Framework (RDF), semantic reasoners, etc..).

-These two goals are naturally somewhat in conflict, but as will be described, the specification attempts to address them simply by providing a set of core functionality that does not require RDF.
+These last two goals are naturally somewhat in conflict, but as will be described, the specification simply provides a set of core functionality that does not require RDF.
-The extension points mean however that TDs still support (optional) semantic annotations and simple integration into RDF systems.
+However, TDs still support an information model that can be used with RDF when it is useful, while optional extension points support semantic annotation.

 ### Non-Goals of Thing Description (TD)